Dodolulu is an Illustrator based in Hong Kong.

 If you like this article, please help us by making a donation so that we can continue our work.
 Please help keep us independent.

-Back few years ago, I started to draw and share online.
+Back a few years ago, I started to draw and share online.
 Later, I tried to participate in local weekend markets.
 People here are more likely to buy a ready-made product, rather than a drawing itself or some printed paper goods.
 So, I started to apply my drawings on products, making them patterns and all.

 What illustration impressed you the most in your childhood?
 What are your best childhood memories?

 I watched cartoons on TV every day when I am home from school.
-With the way how Asian admire the appearance of the western ladies, the image of girls is always with big eyes, blonde hair and tall with long legs.
+With the way how Asians admire the appearance of the western ladies, the image of girls is always with big eyes, blonde hair, and tall with long legs.
 Presented this image of beauty in my childhood by these cartoons, I started to re-think what is real beauty.
 I like drawing normal people, like most of us, and this is the prototype of dodolulu.
 Best childhood memories are always with my grandpa, especially when he brings me to the park and holds me on a swing.

 Do you remember your earliest drawing?
 What was about?